 @include std.mem

-def Segment(nominal, str value)
+def Segment(new, str value)

 // return all inputs